OgoAde/City-of-Calgary-Crime-Analysis/README.md

 - Post-2015 Consistent Increase: Following the spike in 2015, crime rates continued to rise yearly, highlighting a concerning pattern of growth.<br><br>

 4. **Card Visuals:**
-- The dashboard includes interactive card visuals that display key metrics such as the total crime count, total population, crime rate per 1,000 residents, and the average number of crimes per day.
+- The dashboard includes interactive card visuals that display key metrics such as the total crime count, crime rate per 1,000 residents, and the average number of crimes per day.
 These visuals are dynamic and update in response to slicer selections, providing real-time insights based on user input.<br><br>

 5. **Buttons for Navigation:**